ahakobia/NFLX-Bootcamp-Final-Project-Group-1/README.md

 Alternative: Rate of casualties in accidents is different based on the time of day

+We separated each hour of the day into time blocks: Early Day, Morning Rush, Day, Evening Rush, Night and Late Night.
+Most casualties happened during Evening Rush Hour and Day, with the lowest being Night and Late Night.
+However, when we looked at average casualties, Night and Late Night had the highest average.
+Where we do not see a significant difference is in the late night and night time accidents, early day and evening rush hours, and daytime and evening rush hours, possibly due to people getting to work during different hours.

 CONCLUSION: We reject the null hypothesis.
 There is a difference in the rate of casualties based on the time of day.

 ------------------------------------------------------------------------------------------